Finding polygon slivers

 Polygon slivers can occur during extraction when small, thin polygons are accidentally created through an overlap with existing features.
 The factors that define a sliver polygon are the thinness ratio and the polygon's area.
 If the polygon is below a specified thinness ratio and value, it is considered a sliver.

-The Polygon Sliver check finds sliver polygon geometries for features in a feature class, then returns them as results.
+The Polygon Sliver check finds sliver polygon geometries for features in the chosen feature class.
 The check can be run on an entire feature class, a subtype, or a set of features selected using a SQL query.

 Once you have defined the criteria for the check, you can configure the notes and a severity rating.
 The notes allow you to provide a more specific description for the feature that has been written to the Reviewer table and are copied to the Notes field in the Reviewer table.
 The severity rating allows you to indicate how important the results from a check are in terms of your quality assurance/quality control processes.
 The lower the number, the greater the priority the check's results have.